-There is always the chance of seeing the famous New Zealand orca or bottlenose dolphins during the warmer months too as we are lucky enough to see both of theses species year-round.
+You could also see the famous New Zealand orca or bottlenose dolphins during the warmer months too as we are lucky enough to see both of theses species year-round aswell.
 There is even still the rare chance of seeing a humpback whale in November or December - possibly the ones lagging behind on their south-bound migration back to Antarctica.

-It is during the Summer that there are also chances to see species like pilot whales, false killer whales and offshore bottlenose.
+It is during the Summer that other marine mammal species like the more oceanic pilot whales, false killer whales and offshore bottlenose could be spotted.
 These 3 species are often seen together and moving very fast so we have to be in the right place, at the right time to see them.

 An adult male orca surfacing in front of the iconic Rangitoto Island